PulpSpy/Confluence/2024/Satoshi.md

 * P2P Foundation account registered with birthdate of 5 April 1975
 * LMG on Dorian: younger than he seemed
+* Nick Szabo's birthday is listed on Wikipedia as 5 April 1964

 #### Software [tk]